nano-roni/socialsdk-android/README.md

 Stage 1:

-First of all, you need to register you application, please check this links: Facebook, Twitter, LinkedIn, GooglePlus. at the links: twitter- "http://twitter.com/apps" facebook- "https://developers.facebook.com/apps"
+First of all, you need to register your application, please check this links: Facebook, Twitter, LinkedIn, GooglePlus. at the links: twitter- "http://twitter.com/apps" facebook- "https://developers.facebook.com/apps"